pip-services/pip-services-docs/content/en/net/grpc/services/grpc_service.md

 > `protected` void InstrumentError(string correlationId, string methodName, Exception ex, bool rethrow = false)
 - **correlationId**: string - (optional) transaction id to trace execution through call chain.
-- **methodName**: string - a method name.
+- **methodName**: string - method name.
-- **ex**: Exception - Error that occured during the method call
+- **ex**: Exception - error that occured during the method call.
-- **rethrow**: bool - True to throw the exception
+- **rethrow**: bool - true to throw the exception.

 #### OnRegister
-Registers all service routes in gRPC endpoint.
+Registers all service routes in a gRPC endpoint.

 This method is called by the service and must be overriden in child classes.